What is Mindful Masturbation and How Can It Benefit Your Sex Life?

 Even if you are doing a form of chastity play that does not allow for direct stimulation of the genitals, there are still lots of ways you can use sex toys to enhance your play.
 For example, if your submissive enjoys anal play, having them wear a butt plug can be a fun way to remind them of their arousal all day long.

-If you’re doing edging and denial scenes as part of your chastity play, sex toys can be a great addition.
+If you’re doing edging and denial scenes as part of your long term chastity play, sex toys can be a great addition.
 Why not allow your submissive to “earn” minutes with their favourite sex toy in exchange for tasks, favours, or good behaviour?

 Finally, if you’re an exhibitionistically-inclined dominant, masturbating with toys in front of your submissive while they’re locked up is a delicious tease.

-Involve Other People
+Involve Other People in Your Long Term Chastity

 If your relationship allows for it, involving other people in your play can bring a new kind of excitement and add an extra edge (pun entirely intended) to your chastity kink.